 As interesting as the story of producing a more reliable and efficient energy grid worldwide may be, it is fair to ask how this collection of technologies, systems, software, and standards relates to community development, the sole focus of this website.
 Below we will describe the strands of connection between the two topics, but first, it’s important that American readers understand how our system works now.

 Currently there are more than 3,000 electric utilities in the U.S., and each pretty much acts as its own fiefdom.
 States usually grant each a monopoly within a service area, and in return the states regulate the rates.
-I do not know about in your state, but in mine, the utilities usually get what they want.
+I do not know about in your state, but in mine, the utilities usually get the rate increases they want.

 There are three regional grids in the U.S., which interconnect these local utilities to some degree to allow them to sell power to each other when needed.
 These are the Western, Eastern, and Texas interconnections.